craiggrummitt/SpriteKitEasingSwift/README.md

 import ActionSwift3
 ```

-Alternatively, if you would like access to the example project as well, clone the github project [here](https://github.com/craiggrummitt/SpriteKitEasingSwift).
+***via Github:***
+Clone the project at Github ([https://github.com/craiggrummitt/SpriteKitEasingSwift](https://github.com/craiggrummitt/SpriteKitEasingSwift)).
+You will find an example project there as well.
+To use the framework either:
+1. Drag the Pod/Classes folder into your project.
+2. Import the frameworks in the _Archive folder.
+Follow the steps under 'Adding Frameworks to an App' [here](https://kodmunki.wordpress.com/2015/09/22/ios-9-universal-cocoa-touch-frameworks/comment-page-1/#comment-201).